Dog Mucus Eye Discharge (What It Means)

 When to Call or Visit Your Vet

-Seek veterinary care immediately if the discharge becomes thick, green, yellow, or foul-smelling, as this often signals infection that needs prompt treatment.
+Seek veterinary care immediately if the discharge becomes thick, green, yellow, or foul-smelling, as this often signals an infection that needs prompt treatment.

 Contact your vet if your dog is squinting, pawing at the eye, or showing signs of pain, since these behaviors may indicate a corneal injury or ulcer.